dominikh/go-tools/staticcheck/README.md

 ## Checks

-The following function calls are currently checked by staticcheck:
+The following things are currently checked by staticcheck:

 - `regexp.Compile` and `regexp.MustCompile` - Checks that the regexp
   is valid